-TL;DR: This is my Monarch Social Sharing plugin review.
-In it, I go in depth through the plugin’s features, pros and cons, pricing, and even do performance tests to see what sort of toll the plugin has on the website it’s on.
+TL;DR: In this Monarch Social Sharing plugin review, I take an in-depth look into the plugin’s features, pros and cons, and pricing, and even do performance tests to see what sort of toll the plugin takes on the website it’s installed on.

-Monarch Social Sharing, from Elegant Themes, is a plugin that has been one of the mainstays in the social media division of WordPress.
-Actually, it’s hard to even find a list post that doesn’t mention it if you do a quick search on Google for “top social media plugins for WordPress.”
+Monarch Social Sharing plugin, from Elegant Themes, is one of the mainstays of the social media division of WordPress.
+So much so, if you do a quick Google search for ‘top social media plugins for WordPress’, you’ll be hard pressed to find a list post that doesn’t mention it.

 Well, okay, maybe I’m exaggerating a bit, but the Monarch plugin has been getting a lot of praise on the web nonetheless!

 Therefore, the question is this: Is Monarch really as good as everyone says?

 First things first, what is Monarch exactly?
 What should and shouldn’t you expect from it?